 Function to compare de proportions/means/medians of a set of several binary/quantitatives variables between different groups, based on complex survey data.
 It produces a list containing a table, including the confidence intervals of the indicators and a ready-to-be published ggplot graphic.
-Exporting the results to an Excell file is possible.
 The confidence intervals are taking into account the complex survey design.

 Usage